-OBMEP - Water Quality Sampling (ID:5) https://www.monitoringresources.org/Document/Protocol/Details/5 OBMEP - Habitat Monitoring (ID:9) https://www.monitoringresources.org/Document/Protocol/Details/9
+OBMEP - Water Quality Sampling (ID:5)

+OBMEP - Habitat Monitoring (ID:9)

 Discharge data were collected on the mainstem by the USGS and Water Survey of Canada.
-Many of these monitoring sites were operated with funding from OBMEP, through the CCT Fish and Wildlife Program.
-Tributary discharge monitoring in the U.S. was done cooperatively with the USGS and OBMEP employees and tributary discharge data were collected on Canadian tributaries through OBMEP.
+Many of these monitoring sites operated with funding from OBMEP, through the CCT Fish and Wildlife Program.
+Tributary discharge monitoring in the U.S. was done cooperatively with the USGS and OBMEP.
+Tributary discharge data collected in Canadian tributaries through OBMEP initiatives with the Okanagan Nation Alliance fisheries department.
 Discharge data collection included field visits to measure the stage (surface water elevation), and discharge (volume of water passing a point per unit time).
 Some sites have automated water level data loggers (pressure transducers located at the stream gage site that upload continuous water level data to the internet in real-time), however some Canadian sites have archiving water level data loggers that require downloading periodically during field visits.
 Data analysis comprises of creating stage-discharge rating curves, applying rating curves to continuous water level data to estimate continuous discharge, and quality control.
 Stage height data and discharge curves were incorporated into the EDT model to estimate suitability, carrying capacity, and fish abundance in the Okanogan subbasin.

 Discharge in the Canadian Okanagan mainstem is influenced by the Okanagan Basin Lake Regulation System, a series of regulated dams located along the British Columbia portion of the river.
-Discharge in the U.S. Okanogan mainstem are highly influenced by the Similkameen River, an unregulated, snowmeltfed river, which contributes approximately three quarters of the flow to the US portion of the Okanogan River, and explains the different discharge trends in the US Okanogan mainstem (Figure E-1) compared to the Canadian Okanagan mainstem (Figure E-2).
-The USGS has continuously operated the Okanogan mainstem stream gage at Tonasket for the last 90 years.
-Similarly the WSC has operated the gauge near Oliver, British Columbia for 76 years.
+Discharge in the U.S. Okanogan mainstem is highly influenced by the Similkameen River, an unregulated, snowmelt-fed river, which contributes approximately three quarters of the flow to the US portion of the Okanogan River, and explains the different quantity of discharge in the US Okanogan mainstem (Figure E-1) compared to the Canadian Okanagan mainstem (Figure E-2).
+The USGS has continuously operated an

+Okanogan mainstem stream gage at Tonasket for the last 91 years.
+Similarly the WSC has operated a mainstem stream gage near Oliver, British Columbia for 76 years.

 Historic average monthly discharges for both locations are displayed in Figure E-1 and Figure E-2.
 The historic time periods are represented in 20-year divisions for the entire span of operation.
+In 2020, high elevation snowpack was greater in the Canadian portion of the Okanagan subbasin than it was in the US portion.
+In Canada, snowpack was measured in the headwaters of both the Okanagan and Similkameen Rivers and the average snowpack of the two drainages was 115% of normal for May 1st, 2020 (Environment Canada 2020).
+In Washington, at the Salmon Meadows Snotel site which is located within the U.S. portion of the Okanogan subbasin, snowpack was 66% of normal for May 1st, 2020 (NRCS 2020).

-In 2019, below-normal precipitation and below-normal air temperatures early in the calendar year allowed the snowpack to melt gradually.
-The gradual runoff, combined with a low snowpack in both the Canadian and US portions of the Okanogan Subbasin resulted in a 2019 peak flow that was only 64% of the average peak flow for the 90 year period of record.
-The USGS has also cooperatively operated seven stream gages in tributaries to the Okanogan River from 2014 to 2019.
-Peak flows for these tributaries were all below the 'normal' (5 years of data) range, as shown in Figure E-4.
-Base flows were in the 'normal' range (E-3).
+As observed at the USGS Okanogan mainstem stream gage at Tonasket, the higher snowpack in Canada resulted in a peak flow that was 17% above the average peak flow for the 91 year period of record at that gage.
+Conversely, the below-normal precipitation and snowpack in the United States portion of the Okanogan River subbasin resulted in a reduced runoff period for small streams as observed at the cooperatively operated USGS stream gages in tributaries to the Okanogan River.
+There were lower peak flows and reduced summer flows for all the seven tributaries monitored with USGS stream gages.
+Peak flows for these tributaries were all below the 'normal' (7 years of data) range, as shown in Figure E-4.
+Base flows were also below the 'normal' range (E-3).